What is Arduino Uno? Features and Pin Diagram

 Is Arduino Uno good for beginners?

-Yes, Arduino Uno is one of the best microcontroller boards for beginners because it is easy to program and has huge online support.
+Yes, Arduino Uno is one of the best microcontroller boards for beginners because it is easy to use and simple to program.

 What programming language does Arduino use?

-Arduino uses a simplified version of C/C++ programming language.
+Arduino mainly uses a simplified version of C and C++ programming language.

 Can Arduino Uno run on battery power?

-Yes, Arduino Uno can run using batteries, USB power, or external adapters.
+Yes, Arduino Uno can work using batteries, USB power, or external adapters.

 How many digital pins are available on Arduino Uno?